 - Non-campus: any building or property owned or controlled by the institution or an officially recognized student organization that is frequently used by students and is not within the same reasonably contiguous geographic area of the institution.
 Examples include the Discovery Park, Library Annex, and UNT on the square.

 Please click here to report a Clery crime.
-For any questions, please contact Lieutenant West Gilbreath at 940-565-7086.
+For any questions, please contact Captain West Gilbreath at 940-565-7086.